gaverhae/blog/blog/content/md/posts/2021-02-28-bash-merge-sort.md

 but the above syntax has the added benefit that Bash will pick a new, unused file descriptor for you.

-Note that this can also be used to replace the default file descriptors:
+Note that the `exec` syntax can also be used to replace the default file
+descriptors:

 ```bash
 exec 2>/var/log/my_program/$$/stderr